puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 ## Policy Commands

 Policies govern how nodes are provisioned depending on how they are tagged.
-Razor maintains an ordered table of policies, and applies the first policy in that table whose tags match the node to that node.
+Razor maintains an ordered table of policies.
+When a node boots, Razor traverses this table to find the first eligible policy for that node.
+A policy might be ineligible for binding to a node if the node does not contain all of the tags on the policy, if the policy is disabled, or if the policy has reached its maximum for the number of allowed nodes.

 When you list the `policies` collection, the list is in the order in which Razor checks policies against nodes.